 1981: First Cases Recognized

 ▪ The CDC calls the new disease acquired immune deficiency syndrome or AIDS.
-AIDS is seen in people with hemophilia, convincing scientists that the disease is spread by an infectious agent in contaminated blood.
+AIDS affects people with hemophilia, convincing scientists that the disease spreads by an infection in contaminated blood.

-▪ Gay men form the first AIDS advocacy organizations.
+▪ Gay men form the first AIDS advocacy groups.

 ▪ The CDC warns that AIDS may spread by heterosexual sex and by mother-to-child transmission.